bigomics/plaid/README.md

-A distinctive feature of PLAID is that it can simulate few of the most widely used gene set scoring algorithms (GSVA, ssGSEA, scSE, ucell, sing), enabling researchers to replace those by our functions with much improved runtime efficiency and memory requirement.
+A distinctive feature of PLAID is that it can simulate few of the most widely used gene set scoring algorithms (GSVA, ssGSEA, scSE, ucell, sing), enabling researchers to replace those functions and gaining much improved runtime efficiency and memory requirement.
 Typically, PLAID can be more than 100 times faster than the original algorithm.